anoukperq/articles/Translation in a continuous development environment.md

 * Maximize the work not done: Notion of translation quality is substantially changing from creating the most beautiful translation to 'creating the translation that has the most value'.
 The value is defined by the combination of usability and time to market.
 * Create multidisciplinary teams.
 Define localization as part of the Definition of Done of your product.
 Make a decision on the state the language versions of the product must be in in order to deploy.

-## Where do we see things going?

-* notion of content: questions and answers